natterman12/Golf-Ball-Tracking-and-Speed-Detection/readme.md

-# Webcam based putting simulation for GSPRO utilizing the R10 connecter:
+# Webcam based putting simulation for GSPRO utilizing the R10 connector:

 Calculation includes BallSpeed in MPH and HLA of the putt.
 Initial insperation on the solution comes from natter where I forked the initial OpenCV code.

-These 2 connectors integrate the putting app to use in GSPRO
+These connectors integrate the putting app to use in GSPRO

-- extension of original R10 connecter of Travis Lang https://github.com/alleexx/gspro-garmin-connect-v2
+- extension of original R10 connector of Travis Lang https://github.com/alleexx/gspro-garmin-connect-v2
-- matth version of R10 adapter with direct bluetooth support
+- matth version of R10 adapter with direct bluetooth support https://github.com/mholow/gsp-r10-adapter

 ## Setup: